integratedmodelling/OpenEO-UDP-UDF-catalogue/README.md

 # OpenEO-UDP-UDF-catalogue

- UDP (user defined processes) which can be called then in OpenEO from ARIES
+catalog to store OpenEO UDP (user-defined processes) and UDF (user-defined functions) which can be called in OpenEO The UDP/UDF will be called via their URL.